iiasa/message_ix/INSTALL.rst

 ..
 [2] The ‘$’ character at the start of these lines indicates that the command text should be entered in the terminal or prompt, depending on the operating system.
        Do not retype the ‘$’ character itself.
 ..
 [3] Notice that conda uses the hyphen (‘-’) in package names, different from the underscore (‘_’) used in Python when importing the package.
+       Specifying a version >1 is currently required on macOS.
+       On Windows, it is optional; one can also use conda install message-ix.
 .. note:: When using Anaconda (not Miniconda), steps (5) through (8) can also be performed using the graphical Anaconda Navigator.
    See the `Anaconda Navigator documentation`_ for how to perform the various steps.